Family Counseling: Who It Can Help and HowBy Beacon Care Services • 26 Oct 2018

 - Get to know each family member

-- Try to obtain a basic understanding of your family dynamic
+- Try to get a basic understanding of your family dynamic

-- Identify the underlying problem that brought you to therapy
+- Identify the primary problems that brought you to therapy

 - Ask about family values and beliefs as well as unspoken “rules”

-- Review the therapeutic process, treatment termination, confidentiality, and cost
+- Review the process, treatment, confidentiality, and cost

-Once your family has become acquainted with the therapist, make sure everyone feels comfortable with her.
+Once your family gets to know the therapist, make sure everyone feels comfortable.

 How therapy works

 Your family can expect to see the family counselor one or two times a week.
 The duration of therapy varies.
 Sometimes, the session will include all family members.
-But the therapist also may request to see just one or a few family members together.
-The therapist will use many techniques to learn more about your family’s problem.
-She may listen, ask questions, reflect back, and interpret what is said during the session, give advice, and make recommendations.
-She may ask you to role-play or assign “homework,” such as keeping a journal or changing a behavior.
+But the therapist may want to request to see just one or a few family members together.
+The therapist will use many methods to learn more about your family.
+She may listen, ask questions, reflect, and interpret what is said during the session.
+She might give advice and make recommendations.
+She may ask you to role-play.
+Or she may assign “homework,” like keeping a journal or changing a behavior.

 What to expect

-As therapy progresses, the counselor will help your family uncover feelings and conflicts that underlie the problems appearing on the surface.
-Doing so may be painful or troubling, often resulting in a short-term worsening of how the family functions.
-Ultimately, however, working through tough family issues will result in better communication and improved family functioning.
+As therapy progresses, the counselor will help your family uncover feelings under surface problems.
+This may be painful or troubling.
+Sometimes it can make family function feel worse in the short-term.
+But working through tough family issues will result in better communication and improved family function.